|

 Big Train

-Big Train is a sketch comedy show created by Arthur Mathews and Graham Linehan, writers of Father Ted.
-It first aired in the UK in 1998.
+Big Train is a surreal British television comedy sketch show created by Arthur Mathews and Graham Linehan, writers of the successful sitcom Father Ted.
+It was first broadcast in 1998 with a second series, in which Linehan was not involved, shown in 2002.

 Stressed Eric